Lawyers

 Accuracy in Legal Advice.
 Excellence in legal support.

-Parental alienation refers to the deliberate distancing of the children (all or some) from one of the parents, without justifiable reason, during the divorce proceedings between the parents.
-These expressions can include a cold, indifferent response or an active rejection by the parent of any effort to renew the relationship, such as cursing, disrespectful speech, and at an older age, cynicism and extroverted contempt.
-This is a difficult and painful experience.
-It may have long-term consequences for the relationship between parents and children as well as for the children themselves.
+Parental alienation refers to the deliberate distancing of children from one parent without justifiable cause, typically during or after divorce proceedings.
+This can manifest as cold indifference, active rejection of any attempt to rebuild the relationship, disrespectful language, and — in older children — cynicism and open contempt.
+Parental alienation is a painful experience with potentially long-term consequences for the parent-child relationship and for the children themselves.

 It is important that all estranged parents understand the dangers of using weapons of incitement and alienation.
 A parent cannot harness and use his children as a tool or a means to strike the other party or to achieve revenge and "punishment" just as the divorce cannot be manipulated as a tool or a means to achieve property or other achievements within the framework of a divorce fight.
 It is important for parents to be aware that if it is proven that they maliciously incited the minor against the other parent, they will pay a heavy price."

-Moreover, there are those who believe that refusal of contact may not only result from a traumatic experience, but also from impaired or abusive functioning on the part of the parent.
-In defining significant distance in a parent’s relationship with his children as a refusal of contact rather than parental alienation, the primary emphasis is placed on the fact that the cause of the distance lies in the relationship between the parent who suffers from distance from the children themselves.
-This would differ from the situation where the distance is mainly caused by the instigation of the parent with whom the children are in contact, which is often referred to as parental alienation by the court.
+Some experts believe that contact refusal may result not only from traumatic experiences but also from impaired or abusive parenting by the targeted parent.
+When a significant breakdown in the parent-child relationship is classified as contact refusal rather than parental alienation, the emphasis is on the fact that the cause lies in the relationship between the estranged parent and the children themselves — as opposed to situations where the distance is primarily caused by the instigation of the custodial parent, which courts typically classify as parental alienation.

 Generally 1.
 The right of a child to bond with both parents is enshrined in the Convention on the Rights of the Child, which is in accordance with the supreme principle of the child's best interests.
 In court rulings, the right has long been recognized as providing a legal defense and remedy.
 The child is also entitled to protection in the relationship if one of the parents fears harming him or if he witnesses violence between the parents.
 It is important that the time dimension plays a decisive role in dealing with and effectively intervening in problems in the relationship between parents and their minor children in any case of damage to the relationship between parents and their children.
 In view of this, legal proceedings involving potential damage to the relationship between parents and their children due to a family conflict, as well as procedures that threaten the protection of children, require an immediate, efficient, and quick response from the family courts, while also taking the best interests of the children into consideration.
 A rapid identification and diagnosis of the damage to the relationship, along with temporary relief, can prevent the worsening of the damage or the fixation of disconnection and refusal to contact on the one hand, while protecting and securing the child on the other hand.

-According to section 6, a court will give its decision within 14 days as a part of dispute resolution procedures, upon a request or recommendation by an aid unit to shorten the period of time.
+Section 6 provides that the court will issue its decision within 14 days as part of dispute resolution procedures, upon a request or recommendation by an aid unit to expedite the timeline.

-Moreover, Section 7 outlines the procedure for scheduling a hearing upon a request for temporary relief to ensure contact or to prevent harm to the child’s protection, and states that a hearing will be held within 14 days of submitting the request in order to determine the status of the parties.
+Section 7 outlines the procedure for scheduling a hearing on a request for temporary relief — whether to ensure contact or to prevent harm to the child’s welfare.
+A hearing must be held within 14 days of the request to determine the parties’ status.

 Janusz Korczak